technobotanist/VisStudioUnityCamera/courses/visstudiocameraunity/emulator/settingup.md

 Once you have ensured that the camera and emulator are configured properly, if you are using the given camera controller, then the camera should be all set to be used in your project to view an emulated Visualization Gallery.
 Please note that you will have to delete the emulator and follow the [3D Camera Tutorial](../firstpersoncamera/gettingstarted) to replace the camera system once you wish to put it in the actual Visualization Gallery.

-In order to schedule time to test your project within the Visualization Gallery, please follow the instructions here: (```Insert link here when this is finalized```).
+In order to schedule time to test your project within the Visualization Gallery, please follow the instructions [here](https://go.ncsu.edu/libraries_hts_request).